ucsd-cse8b-w24/ucsd-cse8b-w24/syllabus.md

 This web page serves as the main source of announcements and resources for the course, as well as the syllabus.

-On an average week in CSE8B, you can expect to spend 4-6 hours on videos, reading, lecture, and discussion; 2-3 hours on programming practice; and 4-6 hours working on your programming projects.
+On an average week in CSE8B, you can expect to spend 4-6 hours, reading, lecture, and discussion; and 4-6 hours working on your programming projects.
 If you find yourself spending dramatically more time than this, it's a good idea to contact the course staff and discuss more efficient strategies in office hours.

 ## Course Components

 There are a few components to your grade in the course:

-- 10% Lecture Participation
-- 15% Completing book exercises in Stepik and course engagement activities (surveys)
+- 20% Completing exercises in Stepik textbook and course engagement activities (surveys)
 - 40% Programming assignments
-- 35% Exams
+- 40% Exams
   - 15% Midterm Exam
-  - 20% Final Exam
+  - 25% Final Exam
+- 10% Lecture/Discussion Participation (Extra Credit)

 <img src="./cse_grading_scale.png" width="100%">